matttm/terminal-hack/README.md

 Development: Intermittent

-** Note: development for a multiplayer version of this game, is being impacted by a bug in Apple's M2 Mac mDNSResponder
+** Note: development for a multiplayer version of this game, is being impacted by an issue with OS' mDNS.

 ## Description